Call 07504 269 855 or click on email address email@example.com

 What kind of therapy do you offer?

-My approach is known as integrative psychotherapy.
-This means that I have integrated a range of different approaches, taking the best of what is available in order to work with clients.
+My approach is integrative.
+This means that I have integrated a range of different approaches, taking the best of what is available to help clients gain self-understanding.
 United by a belief in the importance of a warm and caring therapeutic relationship, my integration derives largely from transactional analysis, object relations and person-centred therapies, combined with research into early attachment, bereavement, trauma, and the effects of formative experiences.

 I work with all presentations of emotional distress, and specialise in personal trauma, including post-traumatic stress, anxiety, depression and bereavement.